ucsb/campus-cloud-docs/docs/general/identity.md

 ## Root and Platform Accounts

 **AWS root credentials** — access is blocked by guardrail.
 You cannot use the root account in a Campus Cloud AWS account.
-See [AWS Guardrails](../aws/guardrails).
+See [AWS Guardrails](/docs/aws/guardrails).

 **Azure and GCP platform admin roles** — certain platform-level permissions are reserved for the Cloud Team and cannot be self-assigned.

+---

+## External Collaborators

+All three providers require a `@ucsb.edu` identity.
+External collaborators without a UCSB NetID cannot be added directly to your account's role structure.

+Options for granting access to external collaborators:

+* **Create a sponsored UCSB NetID** for the collaborator through UCSB IT — this gives them a `@ucsb.edu` identity that works with all three providers.
+* **Share data without granting account access** — for example, use pre-signed S3 URLs, scoped SAS tokens (Azure), or signed URLs (GCP).
+* **Set up cross-institution federated access** via SAML or OIDC for the collaborator's home identity provider (advanced — requires Cloud Team involvement).